johncorderox/Rails-API-React-Tutorial/README.md

 Now that have our virtual enviorment ready, we can create our first ever Rails API.
 The new rails api command scaffolds everything we need to get up and ready for our project.
 Let's start our vagrant server and ssh into our project folder.

-1. Run the following: `rails new my_app --api -T --database=postgresql`
+1. Run the following: `rails new my_app -T --database=postgresql`

 What's going on here?
-The `--api` command tells rails that we want an API structure application instead of a standard rails structure.
 The `-T` command also tells rails that we don't want Minitest as our testing suite.
 You'll most likely be used to Rspec so we'll talk about that later in the guide.
-The ```--database=postgresql` line is pretty much self explanatory!
+The ```--database=postgresql``` line is pretty much self explanatory!

 ## Rails API Versioning